-- 950.1 Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to Independence. - 950.2 Firms might provide a range of non-assurance services to their Assurance Clients, consistent with their skills and expertise.
-Providing certain non-assurance services to Assurance Clients might create threats to compliance with the fundamental principles and threats to Independence. - 950.3 This section sets out requirements and application material relevant to applying the conceptual framework to identify, evaluate and address threats to Independence when providing non-assurance services to Assurance Clients. - 950.4 New business practices, the evolution of financial markets and changes in technology are some developments that make it impossible to draw up an all-inclusive list of non-assurance services that Firms might provide to an Assurance Client.
-The conceptual framework and the general provisions in this section apply when a Firm proposes to a client to provide a non-assurance service for which there are no specific requirements and application material.
+- 950.1 Firms are required to comply with the fundamental principles, be independent, and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to Independence. - 950.2 Firms might provide a range of non-assurance services to their Assurance Clients, consistent with their skills and expertise.
+Providing certain non-assurance services to Assurance Clients might create threats to compliance with the fundamental principles and threats to Independence. - 950.3 This section sets out requirements and application material relevant to applying the conceptual framework to identify, evaluate and address threats to Independence when providing non-assurance services to Assurance Clients. - New business practices, the evolution of financial markets and changes in technology are some developments that make it impossible to draw up an all-inclusive list of non-assurance services that Firms might provide to an Assurance Client.
+The conceptual framework and the general provisions in this section apply when a Firm proposes to a client to provide a non-assurance service for which there are no specific requirements and application material. - 950.5 The requirements and application material in this section apply where a Firm: - (a) Uses technology to provide a non-assurance service to an Assurance Client; or - (b) Provides, sells, resells or licenses technology resulting in the provision of a non-assurance service by the Firm: - (i) To an Assurance Client; or - (ii) To an entity that provides services using such technology to Assurance Clients of the Firm.